Quest Magazine - Home

 Finding a job

-Some companies offer franchises in mobile vehicle inspection and diagnostics.
-These might cover pre-purchase or sale checks, servicing, emissions testing and engine tuning.
-This requires a serious financial commitment by the franchisee, but can be a lucrative form of self-employment, with support, training and guidance available from the parent company.
+For those seeking independence, some companies offer franchises in mobile vehicle inspection and diagnostics.
+These franchises cover a range of services, including pre-purchase or sale checks, servicing, emissions testing, and engine tuning.
+While a serious financial commitment is required, it can be a lucrative form of self-employment, supported by training and guidance from the parent company.
+This entrepreneurial avenue allows individuals to leverage their skills while operating within a well-established framework.

 FACTFILE